 MD, PhD, (President, University of Washington Physicians Professor of Surgery) presented on the role of a robotic interface in surgical procedures.

 June 19, 2010 - Humanoid Robotics

 Rawichote Chalodhorn (Choppy) presented on humanoid robotics and strategies

 for balance and walking.
-Here is a PDF of his
+Here is his presentation (PDF, 2.3MB).

 May 15, 2010 - Alchemy Project